armanpier/Telegram-Econimic-news-bot/README.md

 2. Telegram verification code
 3. Two-factor authentication password, if enabled

-After successful authentication, a Telegram session file will be created:
+After successful authentication, a session file will be created:

 market_session.session